- Workforce management

 If you don't make time in lieu rules clear, you can create tension in the workplace.
 Avoid workers who are dispirited and no longer giving you full commitment.

-When rules are set to be vague, time off will remain in the grey area.
+When rules are set to be vague, annual leave will remain in the grey area.
 No limits one way or the other will come back to haunt you.

 Granting too much TOIL